Boyle-Lab/Boyle-Lab.github.io/_posts/2020/2020-10-25-Pumpkin_Carving.md

 - Events
 ---

-The Boyle Lab celebrates new lab members and successful funding in the lab with a pumpkin carving competition!
+The Boyle Lab celebrates new lab members and successful funding in the lab with a physically distanced pumpkin carving competition and bonfire!

 <div>
 {% for image in site.static_files %}